leomaurodesenv/leomaurodesenv/README.md

 What do I do?
 I solve problems using data.
 I currently work as a Data Scientist developing Artificial Intelligence solutions to solve complex problems and improve customer experience.
 I also experienced developing business intelligence reports, and developing data-related products, acting as a data product manager.

 Besides, I am passionate about teaching.
 I had worked as an Adjunct Professor when I did my Master's degree.
-Currently, I am acting as a Tutor of a Master of Business Administration (MBA) of Data Science; and Professor of Data Science and Artificial Intelligence (graduate courses).
+Currently, I am acting as Master in Business Administration (MBA) Tutor and Professor, in Data Science and Artificial Intelligence courses (graduate courses).

 Finally, I am studying artificial intelligence techniques and algorithms.
 I like to explore new technologies because "the joy of thinking and learning makes us think and learn even more." _(Aristotle)_